How to Grow a Tea Garden and Brew its Tea

 Zones 9 to 11

 Hibiscus is a tropical flowering plant with large blossoms ranging in colors from white to orange.
 Flowers often last only a day.
-Tea brewed with the antioxidant-rich flowers is tart in flavor and benefits from adding lemon juice and honey.
+Tea brewed with antioxidant-rich flowers is tart and benefits from adding lemon juice and honey.
 It can be brewed for hot or iced tea.

 Hibiscus can grow up to 6 feet and should be planted in full sun to part shade.